sagemath/trac_to_gh/Issue 9173.md

 # Issue 9173: cygwin: BSD.py tests behave differently on cygwin, so need to be written to reflect that

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9173

 Original creator: was